equinix/terraform-provider-equinix/docs/guides/migration_guide_facilities_to_metros_devices.md

 In April 2021, Equinix Metal rolled out a new location concept - [metros](https://feedback.equinixmetal.com/changelog/new-metros-feature-live).
 A metro is an Equinix-wide concept for data centers which are grouped together geographically.
 Data centers within a metro share capacity and networking features.
 You can read more about metros at https://metal.equinix.com/developers/docs/locations/metros/.

-Until the metros introduction, resource deployment location used to be controlled by "facilty" - single data center with location code like "sv15" or "ny5".
-Metros group the facilities, so e.g. metro "sv" contains facility "sv15".
+Before the introduction of metros, resources were deployed to a single `facility` location.
+When provisioning `metal_device` resources, the facility could be chosen by Equinix Metal with a user-supplied list of `facilities`, or a wildcard `any` facility.
+The individual facility locations use a code like "sv15" or "ny5".
+Metros group facilities.
+For example, metro "sv" contains the "sv15" facility, among others.
 If you specify a metro when creating a resource, it will be deployed to one of the facilities in the metro group.
-You can then find the deployed facility from a read-only attribute of the resource.
+You can then find the deployed facility using a read-only attribute of the resource (e.g. `deployed_facility` for `metal_device` resources).

 ## Changing your Terraform templates to use metros instead of facilities